-~~Worldwide, human life depends on the products of living organisms.
-Whether these animals, plants, or microorganisms are wild or domesticated, they provide food, medicine and industrial products essential to mankind.
-These products form the backbone of the world's economy.
-That is, fisheries, forestry, agriculture, and other industries depend on animals and plants, and therefore rely directly on a diversity of biological resources.
-Soil bacteria are essential for productive farmlands.
-Other bacteria provide crucial vitamins and enzymes.
-Biodiversity of species, landscapes, and ecosystems also provides for ecological services, such as retention of clean water, production of oxygen, consumption of carbon dioxide, resistance to parasites and disease organisms, control of agricultural pests, facilitating pollination, and critical recycling of inorganic nutrients upon which all natural productivity depends.
 Biodiversity is important to human populations for numerous and diverse reasons.
 In a narrow but critical sense, we depend on the services that ecosystems, and the living things found in them, provide.
 Ecosystem services refer to the many benefits that humans receive, at no direct economic cost, from natural environments and functioning ecosystems.
 Some essential ecosystem services include purification of air and water, pollination of crops and natural vegetation, generation and renewal of soil and fertility, and mitigation of floods and droughts.
-Healthy, functioning ecosystems provide many other benefits and also contribute greatly to the quality of life of County residents.~~
+Healthy, functioning ecosystems provide many other benefits and also contribute greatly to the quality of life of County residents.

 Protection of biodiversity is important in both the Development Areas and the Rural Area.
-Because the quantity of resources is ~~so~~ much greater in the Rural Area, most of the efforts in protecting biodiversity are focused ~~therein the Rural Area.
+Because the quantity of resources is much greater in the Rural Area, most of the efforts in protecting biodiversity are focused there.
 However, Development Areas are very important for conserving biodiversity.
 They are home to a number of key species and ecosystems.
-Different efforts to protect biodiversity exist for the Development Areas, such as identifying key species or systems that might be impacted by new development and considering how they should be protected.~~ Preservation of environmental corridors, such as those shown on Parks and Green Systems plans in Development Area Master Plans, helps to maintain biodiversity in the Development Areas.
+Preservation of environmental corridors, such as those shown on Parks and Green Systems plans in Development Area Master Plans, helps to maintain biodiversity in the Development Areas.
 Equally important is the preservation of wooded corridors that extend from the Rural Area into the Development Areas.
 Developing and maintaining a diverse, connected urban forest can provide important biodiversity resources as well as many other environmental and societal benefits.